MicrosoftEdge/WebView2Feedback/specs/WindowControlsOverlayConfiguration.md

   /// The `Height` property in raw screen pixels, allows you to set the height of the overlay and
   /// title bar area.
 Defaults to 48px.
+There is no minimum height restriction for this API,
+  /// so it is up to the developer to make sure that the height of your window controls overlay
+  /// is enough that users can see and interact with it.
+We recommend using GetSystemMetrics(SM_CYCAPTION)
+  // as you minimum height.
   ///
   [propput] HRESULT Height([in] UINT32 value);